allegro/blog/_posts/2024-03-10-rest-service-client-design-testing-monitoring.md

 }
 ```

-On the other hand.
-Keeping data in files/strings is unfortunately difficult to maintain and reuse.
+On the other hand, keeping data in files/strings is unfortunately difficult to maintain and reuse.
 Programmers often copy entire files for new tests, introducing minimal changes.
 There is a problem with naming these files and refactoring them when the called service introduces an incompatible change.